pdkarhnak/marfs-mustang-devel/src/mustang/README.md

 Naturally, MUSTANG requires [MarFS](https://github.com/mar-file-system) and its dependencies.
 Installation instructions and documentation can be found [here](http://mar-file-system.github.io/marfs/new_install.html).

+## Building mustang

+The current build system for `mustang` is a local `Makefile`; however, the build process may be integrated with the general MarFS build system in a future release.

+Assuming that building with the `Makefile`, is necessary, users must edit the `MARFS_PREFIX` variable within the provided `Makefile` to match the path which was passed to the `--prefix=` argument when running `./configure` to build MarFS.
+Other macros within the Makefile are defined relative to `MARFS_PREFIX` and should not need to be edited.
+Some adjustment of the `INCLUDE_XML` macro may be needed to match a different `libxml2` installation path on your system.

+Simply running `make`

 ## Acknowledgments

 ## Universal Release